Every Place in Kansas – B

 Brown.
 Coffey Lost Town None A station on the Missouri, Kansas & Texas Railway.

-Brown Rock, Carter Washington Lost Town Formerly Carter.
+Brown Rock Washington Lost Town 1871-1872

-Browntown Butler Lost Town None Company-owned Oil Town.
+Browntown Butler Lost Town None Company-owned oil town.

 Brownell Ness Current Town 1880-Present